OptimalBits/redbird/README.md

 ### LetsEncrypt

 Some important considerations when using LetsEncrypt.
 You need to agree to LetsEncrypt [terms of service](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf).
 When using
 LetsEncrypt, the obtained certificates will be copied to disk to the specified path.
 Its your responsibility to backup, or save persistently when applicable.
 Keep in mind that these certificates needs to be handled with care so that they cannot be accessed by malicious users.
-The certificates will be renewed every
+The certificates will be renewed by default one month before expiration, forever.
-2 months automatically forever.

-## HTTPS Example
+## HTTPS Example using your own certificates

 (NOTE: This is a legacy example not needed when using LetsEncrypt)

 Conceptually HTTPS is easy, but it is also easy to struggle getting it right.
 With Redbird its straightforward, check this complete example:

-1) Generate a localhost development SSL certificate:
+1. Generate a localhost development SSL certificate:

 ```sh
 /certs $ openssl genrsa -out dev-key.pem 1024